chriscummings/pbot3/README.md

 ### Stray Bits
 - TODO: add OPTION for other paid service ais like midjourney but don't assume it in handling pbot
 - this is basically a pet you can add to your discord servers. shape and "market" it as such?
 - TODO: add option to use a secondary call to verify and/or otherwise handle things if the inital completion request flagged as a failure (includes "as a llm", "sorry, but I can’t", etc.).
 Ask it if the LLM answered the request or refused and what should be generated now?
+- MAYBE: update bot status to typing if waiting for response. must be channel specific.